Join over 2.7 million drivers who have compared local prices to book.

-Save time: Book your Coolant Change online – no upfront registration required!
-No need to ring around, hang on the phone or wait until the garages are open – find and book the best deal quickly and easily with our online booking tool.
+No need to ring around, hang on the phone or wait until the garages are open – search for, compare and book a garage for your Daihatsu that best suits your needs, based on price, distance, availability and verified reviews.

-Quick and easy: Simply enter the vehicle registration number of your Daihatsu and your post code, compare prices, choose a local garage and book your Coolant Change.
+No upfront registration required, simply enter the vehicle registration number of your Daihatsu and postcode, compare prices, choose a local garage and book your Coolant Change.

 Coolant is a specially-formulated chemical liquid, commonly known as antifreeze, that circulates through a car’s engine.
 It removes excess heat from a car’s engine by passing it through the car’s radiator.
 Furthermore, the solution contains inhibitors that protect the metal, plastic and rubber in the cooling system from corrosion.
 And, as the name antifreeze suggests, it also doesn’t freeze up in bitterly cold conditions, so it plays an important role in a car all year long.

 Coolant levels should be checked frequently, at least every 3-6 months.
 Low coolant can cause overheating, which would have serious implications for other components on the car.
 Even though coolant can leak and evaporate over time, in many cars it often looks as though the coolant never needs changing because its level seems to stay the same.
 However, draining and flushing the coolant system, including the radiator, at least once a year is important.
 Flushing pushes out all the old coolant, debris from corrosion and scale.
 If left in the engine, it may become clogged up, potentially causing extensive damage.

 Before a mechanic drains the cooling system, he might add coolant cleaner to the coolant and then start the engine, depending on what the manufacturer specifies.
 After the car has run for a while, he would turn it off and drain it.
 He would then add water to flush it and drain it again, twice, before finally putting in the fresh coolant.